Derivative Financial Instruments

-As discussed in Note 6, in June 2014, we entered into a Term Loan with variable-rate interest payments.
-To minimize the impact of changes in interest rates on our interest payments under the Term Loan, in January 2015, we entered into an interest rate swap agreement to swap variable-rate interest payments for fixed-rate interest payments on a notional amount of $520.0 million, effective in February 2015.
-At January 28, 2017, the notional amount totaled $330.0 million.
-The interest rate swap agreement matures in August 2018 and has periodic interest settlements.
+In August 2013, we entered into a Term Loan due April 2018 with variable-rate interest payments (see Note 3).
+To minimize the impact of changes in interest rates on our interest payments, in August 2013, we entered into an interest rate swap agreement with a financial institution to swap variable-rate interest payments for fixed-rate interest payments.
+The interest rate swap agreement matures in April 2018 and has periodic interest settlements, both consistent with the terms of our Term Loan.
 We have designated the interest rate swap as a cash flow hedge of the variability of interest payments under the Term Loan due to changes in the LIBOR benchmark interest rate.

 The entire disclosure for derivative instruments and hedging activities including, but not limited to, risk management strategies, non-hedging derivative instruments, assets, liabilities, revenue and expenses, and methodologies and assumptions used in determining the amounts.